TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 **Features**
-* Multi-language (currently English and Dutch - let us know which language you need!)
+* Multi-language (currently English, Dutch and German - let us know which language you need!)
 * Clear information 'hoverbox' - customers don't need to visit our site for explanation
 * Flexible placement on the checkout page
 * 2 button designs available